datajoint/datajoint-github-page/gettingstarted.md

 {% endhighlight %}

-Additionally we create a table called `Trials` that stores the outcome of your experiment (let's assume it is just a single number).
-Create a file called `Trials.m` and add
+Additionally we create a table called `Trials` that stores the outcome of your experiment. (let's assume it is just a single number).
+Create a file called `+subj/Trials.m` and add

 {% highlight matlab %}
 %{
 subj.Trials (manual)                      # info about trials